ryantd42/NY-Legislative-Git/2023/S6387B-2023/bill.md

  costs to implement the provisions of this legislation.
   The  exact  number  of  current  members as well as future members who could be affected by this legislation cannot be readily determined.
+ S. 6387--B  5

   Summary of relevant resources:
   Membership  data as of March 31, 2023 was used in measuring the impact of the proposed change, the same data used in the April 1, 2023 actuari- al valuation.
 Distributions and other statistics can be  found  in  the 2023  Report  of the Actuary and the 2023 Annual Comprehensive Financial Report.
- S. 6387--A  3

   The actuarial assumptions and methods used are described in  the  2023 Annual  Report  to  the  Comptroller  on  Actuarial Assumptions, and the Codes, Rules and Regulations  of  the  State  of  New  York:  Audit  and Control.
   The Market Assets and GASB Disclosures are found in the March 31, 2023 New  York  State  and  Local  Retirement System Financial Statements and